 Here's what actually happened.

 What I didn't anticipate was how nonlinear the process would actually be.
-The chat history I kept with ChatGPT tells a very different story to the clean experiment I'd described to myself afterwards.
-I had over thirty back-and-forths.
+My chat history with ChatGPT (co-brainstorming partner) tells a very different story to the clean experiment I'd described to myself afterwards.
+Over thirty back-and-forths.
 The concept shifted from user-uploaded photos to curated image packs.
-Grid sizes went from 9×9 down to removing them entirely.
-The theme changed.
-At one point I just typed "change of plan", and deliberately narrowed everything down to a single theme, ten images, and one daily puzzle.
-Not because I'd run out of ideas, but because I realised that proving the experience mattered more than building the product.
-That decision shaped everything that followed.
+Grid sizes changed repeatedly.
+At one point I just typed "change of plan" and deliberately narrowed everything to a single theme, ten images, one daily puzzle.

 I leaned on ChatGPT throughout as a co-brainstorming partner; scoping what was realistic, mapping the daily loop, exploring difficulty and reward mechanics.
 For assets, I generated images and curated them based on clarity, contrast, and how well they'd work when split into tiles.
 The split felt clean in theory: AI would accelerate the output, my human judgment would decide what lands.